 This painting entitled “Esteemed Lunch” was coaxed out of me by dear friends when I was in the process of picking up the pieces of my life during recovery from cancer treatment.
 Their confidence in me helped kick start the rest of my life, defining myself as an artist again rather than a cancer patient.
 It depicts another Cancer Survivor, “Harry Home”, taking a lunch break beside the powerful wheels of the 6060.
 Harry is a well respected long time Jasper Engineer and Canadian Railway Hall of Famer.
 Since 1960 he has worked to preserve another Survivor, the 6060, a CNR “Mountain-type” steam locomotive, which once transported transcontinental passenger trains across our country.
 Diane Way

-PRINTS ARE AVAILABLE in two sizes and formats…a less expensive version on regular paper matted to 12×16 for $50.
-The larger version is a giclee print on watercolour paper in a 16 x 20 mat for $125.
-Email us! email@example.com
+PRINTS ARE AVAILABLE in these sizes and formats…a less expensive version on poster paper matted to 12×16 for $50.

 Esteemed Lunch was created in keeping with the IOTAD mandate of PEOPLE PLACE AND PROCESS.
 To find out more about IOTAD see the ‘Why we are Who we are’ page on this site.